Uncle Marvel

-Uncle Marvel (Dudley H. Dudley) is a fictional comic book character, originally created for Fawcett Comics, and today owned by DC Comics, who appears in stories about the Marvel Family team of superheroes.
+Uncle Marvel (Dudley H. Dudley) is a fictional character appearing in American comic books formerly published by Fawcett Comics and today by DC Comics, who appears in stories about the Marvel Family team of superheroes.

+Uncle Marvel has appeared in various media outside comics, primarily in association with Captain Marvel.
+Alan Oppenheimer, Corey Burton, and John Astin have voiced the character in animation.

 Publication history

 Created by Otto Binder and Marc Swayze, Uncle Marvel was created primarily as a supporting character of Mary Marvel and first appeared in Wow Comics #18 in October 1943.

 Fictional character biography

-An old, rotund man named Dudley, Uncle Marvel did not have any real superpowers.
-He found Mary Batson's good deed ledger, which she kept to record her good deeds.
-She had accidentally dropped the ledger, and Dudley read it, learning her secret.
-Claiming to be the uncle of Mary Batson, Mary Marvel's teenage alter-ego, from California, Dudley attempted to con his way into the Marvel Family.
-The Marvels, possessing the wisdom of Solomon, saw through Dudley's machinations, but since he was, in their opinion such a "lovable old fraud", they allowed Dudley to join the team as their manager Uncle Marvel and humored his pretense of having Marvel powers.
+An old, rotund man named Dudley, Uncle Marvel did not have any real superpowers and claimed to be Mary Marvel's uncle from California.
+The Marvels, possessing the wisdom of Solomon, saw through Dudley's machinations, but allowed him to become their manager and supported his delusions.
 When asked to make use of his supposed superpowers, Dudley would always complain that his "shazambago" was acting up and was interfering with his powers, though the Marvels always knew better.

 Though mostly played as comic relief, Dudley plays a key role in Marvel Family #1 as he tricks the rogue Marvel Black Adam (debuting in that story) into saying the magic word "Shazam" and reverting to his mortal self.
 In Mary Marvel #7, after Mary stops some thugs, Dudley makes Mary promise not to turn into Mary Marvel until midnight, to show that she is helpless without Mary Marvel.
 He then sends two men to rob the office, not knowing they are actual criminals who kidnap Mary and try to hold her for ransom.
 The criminals attempt to force Dudley to write a ransom note, but midnight arrives and Mary transforms into Mary Marvel to stop them.